dalehumby/rhasspy-config/llm-intent-recognition.md

 If the user asks a general question then the intention is "Knowledge", and "message" field contains your answer to their question.
 Keep the answer to 1 to 2 sentences.
 Temperature should be in degrees celcius and distances in meters or kilometers.

-When asked for datetime values, perform any simple maths and return the datetime in the format YYYY-MM-DDTHH:mm:ss
+When asked for datetime values, perform any simple maths and return the datetime in the format YYYY-MM-DD HH:mm:ss Include (datetime_natural) some examples are (datetime_natural: today), (datetime_natural: on Monday), (datetime_natural: on Wednesday at 5pm)

 The output should be JSON and nothing else.
 Do not annotate your response.